Union, government continue negotiations as both sides face pressure to get to a deal

 The Treasury Board says the majority of full-time federal workers in four bargaining units, which make up 120,000 employees, earn between $50,000 and $75,000.
 About three per cent earn less than $50,000.

-The union is asking for a 13.5 per cent raise over the next three years, saying the increases are necessary to keep pace with inflation and the cost of living.
+The union is asking for a 13.5 per cent raise over three years, saying the increases are necessary to keep pace with inflation and the cost of living.

 The Treasury Board and the CRA both say they have offered the union a nine per cent raise over three years, on the recommendation of the third-party Public Interest Commission.